sgjps/SGJ_Controls/README.md

 TWin32Menu - Component for Lazarus.
 Replaces TMainMenu and TPopupMenu with native Windows Menus.

+TTSGJWin32 - Win32Extension for Lazarus.
+It adds some features that already exist in Delphi, and extends them with features for Windows 10 and 11.

+All controls with Windows specyfic code is safe to use on Multiplatform.
+Win32 code are ignored.

 Homepage: [SGJ Controls for Lazarus and Delphi](https://www.hiperapps.com/en/ctrls/SGJ_Controls_for_Lazarus_and_Delphi)